redhat-performance/regulus/README.md

 Your Crucible controller has been setup and is working with your testbed in the standard way.

 ## Set up Regulus on the bastion

 1. First, clone the repo
 ```
     git clone https://github.com/HughNhan/regulus.git
 ```
+This creates ~/regulus.
+Note, it is important that this path matches the Crucible controller setup later.

-2. Adapt the ./lab.config.template to match your lab>
+2. Adapt the ./lab.config.template to match your lab
 ```
 cd ./regulus; cp lab.config.template lab.config; vi lab.config
 ```
-This creates ~/regulus.
-Note. it is important that this path matches the Crucible controller setup.
 3. set Regulus $REG_ROOT and a few other variables by sourcing the bootstrap file
 ```
 source ./bootstrap.sh
 ```
-3. Init lab params
+4. Init lab params (prerequisite: you have setup passwordless ssh)
 ```
 make init-lab
 ```
-3. Init SRIOV-config
+5. Init SRIOV-config
 ```
 cd $REG_ROOT/SRIOV-config/UNIV && make init
 ```
-3. Init PAO-config
+6. Init PAO-config
 ```
 cd $REG_ROOT/PAO-config && make init
 ```